• Skip to primary navigation

 This common feature allows even heat distribution and perfectly cooked crusts.

-These pans both offer non-stick properties, allowing for easy release of delicate pastries.
+These pans both offer non-stick properties, allowing for easy release of delicate pastries - or compare parchment vs greased pan comparison for release to choose the best method.

 However, tart pans have removable bottoms and fluted edges that can be detached for serving.